The Spirit of the Maldives: Culture, Cuisine and Island Living

 Reconnecting with Culture and Nature

-As luxury travel continues to evolve, many travellers are looking beyond beautiful beaches in search of more meaningful connections with the destinations they visit.
+As travel continues to evolve, many travellers are looking beyond beautiful beaches in search of more meaningful connections with the destinations they visit.
 At Niva Dhigali, this philosophy comes to life through experiences rooted in culture, community and nature.

 The resort's signature restaurant, Battuta, offers guests a Taste of Maldives through traditional dishes such as Musamma Kukulhu and aromatic tuna curry, prepared using locally sourced ingredients and sustainably caught fish from nearby fishermen.
 The experience provides a genuine introduction to the flavours that have shaped Maldivian cuisine for generations.